Crawling

 Thus you can see how the benefits of typical hands and knees crawling go far beyond just checking off the movement milestone at a doctor’s office.
 However, many babies babies crawl in an atypical pattern due to tightness or weakness in the arms, trunk, or hips.
 A baby then misses out on crucial opportunities for sensory integration, to strength building, coordination, and visual-motor skill development.

 Army crawling: a suboptimal crawling patterns and yet an extremely common movement pattern as baby is figuring out how to get up on all fours.
-However, if your baby is becoming or has become an expert army crawler and is not attempting to get up on all hours, going into downward dog, or planking, then there is a physical limitation.
-Consistent army crawling is due to trunk/hip tightness, weak hips, a weak core, or weak arms.
+However, if your baby is becoming or has become an expert army crawler and is not attempting to get up on all hours, going into downward dog, or planking, then this may signal a physical limitation.
+Prolonged army crawling often stems from trunk/hip tightness, weak hips, weak core muscles, or insufficient upper body strength.

-It is recommended to seek the support of an in-person physical therapist if you are noticing floppiness of muscles (hypotonia), no movement on one side of the body, or crawling delays paired with speech delays.
+Please consult with an in-person physical therapist if you notice muscle floppiness (hypotonia), lack of movement on one side of the body, or crawling delays accompanied by speech delays.